27 Aug 2014

 The government faces a challenge from Philip Morris Asia to its plain packaging of tobacco products.
 The company claims the law violates an investment agreement between Hong Kong (its base) and Australia.
 Another challenge has been launched at the World Trade Organization.
 Read our article.

-A challenge from the National Confederation of Industries has delayed the coming into force of a ban on tobacco additives.
+On the negative side, a challenge from the National Confederation of Industries has delayed the coming into force of a ban on tobacco additives.
 It was supposed to apply from September, 2013.
 Read our article.

 Philip Morris International is challenging a ban on its Be Marlboro campaign.
 Authorities outlawed it for illegally encouraging young people, ages 14-21, to smoke.